tuliosousapro/WhatsApp/README.md

-# WhatsApp Buddy
+# Whats Link+ - WA Easy Sender

-**WhatsApp Buddy** is a lightweight and user-friendly Chrome extension that makes it easy to send WhatsApp messages directly from your browser.
+**Whats Link+** is a lightweight and user-friendly Chrome extension that makes it easy to send WhatsApp messages directly from your browser.
 Select any phone number on a webpage to quickly open a chat with your preferred settings.

 ---